The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

 This is useful to compare the focal scheme with an aggregate summary of the other schemes' responses.

-Enable the *Summary full range* option to see the extreme upper and lower values for the ranges.
+Enable the *Range (selected schemes)* option to see the extreme upper and lower values for the ranges.